There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 7. Seamless help when starting up

 You are a professional contractor.
-Your job is to provide highly skilled technical advice to end-clients.
+Your job is to provide highly skilled technical advice to end clients.

-But, do you have the time, expertise, and patience to take this on?
+But do you have the time, expertise, and patience to take this on?

 Or would you rather pay a Corporation Tax-deductible £100 per month for a specialist to do this for you?

-Our Recommended Contractor Accountants
+Recommended Contractor Accountants

 - Clever Accounts - IR35 FLEX.
-Take on any contract you're offered
+Take on any contract you are offered

-- Aardvark Accounting - Complete service just £76/month
+- Aardvark Accounting - Complete service £89 per month